Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 It's christmas and I am doing LC problems after opening gifts.
 Not going to do as many today because it's technically a holidy.
 Today I am doing Two Pointer Problems

 Did merge strings alternativly, also did make-sub-divisible

+## Day 77: 12/26/25: Have to go to Park, Did 2 Today
+As the title suggests.
+I have obligaitons to go to an amusment park today.
+SO I only got a chance to do two problems.

+But I will keep going.